interregna/JArrow/README.md

 ## Development
 1) In Jqt, set your path for JPackageDev

-Example:
    File > Configure > Folders
    `JPackageDev /code/JPackageDev`
    (or the path of your choice in, then modify build.ijs)

-2) Place the arrow directory in JPackageDev
+2) Clone the JArrow repo in JPackageDev

 3) Restart Jqt and open the Arrow project
    Project > Open > JPackageDev > arrow

 4) Re-build the addon.
    Ctrl + F9

 5) Run the addon.
    F9 (Re-build addon scripts, reload and run tests)

 Examples:
 see `test/test1.ijs`